Travelling in Australia and want to know the best things to see & do in The Grampians? Well, you’ve landed in the right place.

-If you love a road trip like the Melbourne Girl team, you’re going to love my latest adventure to The Grampians region, in Victoria’s stunning Western district.
+If you love a road trip like the Melbourne Girl team, you’re going to love my latest adventure to The Grampians, in Victoria’s stunning Western district.
 Known for its scenic mountain outlooks, beautiful flora and wildlife, there are so many things to see and experience in the region, so I’ve rounded up 8 of my favourite reasons below…

 The Grampians region produces some of the finest wine in Victoria.
 We were lucky enough to visit Grampians Estate and Best’s Wines, however there’s a multitude of wineries and cellar doors to visit in the region.